DELICATE: Diachronic Entity LInking using Classes And Temporal Evidence: DELICATE

 To obtain additional information about the candidates retrieved using the bi-encoder, DELICATE uses a lookup table stored in a SQLITE database to associate each entity in Wikipedia with structured information.
 First, each entity in the index is linked to its Wikidata identifier.
 Then, each Wikipedia entity is classified according to one of the four entity types in our dataset (person, location, organization, and work), based on its Wikidata class.
 In order to map Wikidata classes into the entity types in ENEIDE, a set of parent classes was identified for each entity type in Wikidata.
 Once these classes were defined, their subclasses were queried from Wikidata using the \texttt{subclass} property (\texttt{P279}).
 This step was performed recursively for each subclass to obtain the full hierarchy.
 Moreover, classes belonging to multiple entity types (e.g., person and organization) were removed.
 The complete list of parent classes for each type in our dataset is available in Appendix \ref{appendix:a}.

+The idea of mapping Wikidata classes to four coarse-grained classes (person, location, organization, and work) derives from the fact that ENEIDE and other historical datasets for EL, such as HIPE-2020~\citep{ehrmann_overview_2020}, AjMC~\citep{ajmc_2024}, and NewsEye~\citep{newseye_2021}, perform EL on similar four classes.
+Therefore, adopting this design choice improves the potential generalizability of our approach to other historical domains and language varieties, despite the potential loss of information from Wikidata.

-Additionally, to enrich our lookup table with temporal information from Wikidata, a set of time-related properties has been identified in the KB following the approach of~\citep{graciotti2025musical}.
+Additionally, to enrich our lookup table with temporal information from Wikidata, a set of time-related properties has been identified in the KB following the approach of~\citet{graciotti2025musical}.
 These properties, reported in Appendix \ref{appendix:b}, have been used to find relevant dates for the candidates in the Italian Wikipedia to use them as discriminative features during the candidate re-ranking step.
+Since a Wikidata entity can have multiple dates associated with it, initially the earliest, the latest, and the average dates were sampled for each entity that had more than one date.
+Afterwards, we measured the importance of each date for computing time intervals between the entity and the document by carrying out a permutation feature importance test, and we found the earliest date to be the most informative.
+Therefore, we decided to keep only the earliest date in cases of multiple dates.

-To associate each candidate inside our KB with only one date, only the earliest date is selected if multiple time-related properties are found for one entity.
-The function of the lookup table is to convert each candidate retrieved from the index during the candidate retrieval step into a tuple of the following form: $ T_{e_i} = (e_i, s_{e_i},t_{e_i}, d_{e_i}, L^2_{e_i})$ where $s_{e_i}$ is the label in Italian associated to $e_i$ in Wikidata, $t_{e_i}$ is the entity type associated to that entity in the lookup table, $d_{e_i}$ is the date retrieved from the table, and $L^2_{e_i}$ is the Euclidean distance between $y_i$ and $y_{e_i}$ computed in the k-NN search.
+The function of the lookup table is to convert each candidate retrieved from the index during the candidate retrieval step into a tuple of the following form: $ T_{e_i} = (e_i, s_{e_i},t_{e_i}, d_{e_i}, L^2_{e_i})$ where $s_{e_i}$ is the label in Italian associated to $e_i$ in Wikidata, $t_{e_i}$ is the entity type associated to that entity in the lookup table, $d_{e_i}$ is the earliest date retrieved from the table, and $L^2_{e_i}$ is the Euclidean distance between $y_i$ and $y_{e_i}$ computed in the \textit{k}-NN search.